-Mr Graham Allen, Mr Sven Althoff, Mr Andrew Annandale and Mr John Whiter are all directors of AHL.
-Mr Andrew Annandale is a director of AUA.
-Mr Ian Maguire was a director of AHL and AUA until his resignation from both companies on 7 May 2021.
-Mr Andrew Annandale and Ms Carol-Ann Burton are directors of ATCSL.
+Mr Graham Allen, Mr Sven Althoff, Mr Ian Burford, Mr Nicholas Moore and Mr John Whiter are directors of AHL.
+Mr Andrew Annandale was a director of ASML, AHL, AUA, APCL and ATCSL until his retirement from these Boards on 31 December 2022 .
+Mr Ian Maguire was a director of ASML, AHL and AUA until his resignation on 7 May 2021.
+Mr Moore and Mr Burford were appointed to the Board of AHL with effect from 28 July 2022 and 14 December 2023 respectively.
+Mr Moore was appointed as a director of APCL on 31 December 2022.
+Mr Allen was appointed to the Board of AUA with effect from 5 December 2022.
+Ms Carol-Ann Burton is a director of ATCSL.